Renters Bill of Rights – Access to Safe, Quality, Accessible, and Affordable Housing and the Right to Organize

 The right to organize can help tenants to understand their rights and advocate on their own behalf to promote fairness in housing in each of the five principles outlined in the Blueprint for a Renters Bill of Rights.
 Subsequent Law and Policy Insights articles will discuss how clear and fair leases; education, enforcement, and enhancement of rights; and eviction prevention, diversion, and relief will improve the health of renters.

-This post written by Allyson Wade, student attorney (Class of 2023), and reviewed by Kathleen Hoke, Director of the Network for Public Health Law – Eastern Region Office at the University of Francis King Carey School of Law.
+This post written by Allyson Wade, student attorney (Class of 2023, Francis King Carey School of Law), and reviewed by Kathleen Hoke, director, Network for Public Health Law – Eastern Region and professor and director, Legal Resource Center for Public Health Policy, University of Maryland Francis King Carey School of Law.

 The Network for Public Health Law provides information and technical assistance on issues related to public health.
 The legal information and assistance provided in this document do not constitute legal advice or legal representation.
 For legal advice, readers should consult a lawyer in their state.